 Life in the 21st century was becoming one giant television screen – or rather a computer monitor… Whether Americans wanted to admit it, they were afraid to move beyond the window or screen following the 9/11 tragedy

-Every year, thereafter, the marches attracted more and more crowds.
+Every year, after that, the marches attracted more and more crowds.
 Soon everyone will be in the streets.
 The only way to control the masses will be to scare them back behind glass.

 “The revolution will not be televised, it’s live.”